mnot/I-D/cdn-control/draft.md

 --- abstract

-this specification defines a HTTP header field that conveys HTTP cache directives to gateway caches.
+This specification defines a HTTP header field that conveys HTTP cache directives to gateway caches.

 --- note_Note_to_Readers